isomerpages/cris-stcc/_leaders/Executive Committee/Assoc Prof Daniel Tan.md

 <p>Senior Consultant Medical Oncologist, National Cancer Centre Singapore;&nbsp;</p>
 <p>Senior Clinician-Scientist, Genome Institute of Singapore&nbsp;</p>
 <h5>Profile &nbsp;</h5>
-<p><strong>Associate Professor Daniel Tan</strong> has a specialist interest
+<p><strong>Professor Daniel Tan</strong> has a specialist interest in thoracic,
-in thoracic, head and neck oncology and cancer drug development.
+head and neck oncology and cancer drug development.
 His work is focused on addressing the translational gap between basic science and clinical practice – particularly in improving our understanding of the determinants of response and resistance to targeted therapy and immunotherapy.&nbsp;</p>
 <p>In recognition of his research, he received the American Society of Clinical
 Oncology (ASCO) Merit Award twice, an ASCO Young Investigator Award and the&nbsp;SingHealth&nbsp;GCEO Outstanding Clinician-Researcher Award (2016).